 Below is an example of this saying being used in a sentence:

-- Bryan’s grandmother gave him two hundred dollars as a gift, but he promptly lost the money by gambling it all away.
+- Bryan’s grandmother gave him two hundred dollars as a gift.
+However, he promptly lost the money by betting on a sports game.
 Thus, as the saying goes, a fool and his money are soon parted.

 The expression you just read about is on our list of money sayings.
 If you want to see others like it, check out that page.